-5.02 As already stated the municipalities operate with limited fiscal resources, which are specifically allotted to them by the Acts passed by the State legislatures.
-There are limits on the tax rates that may be imposed, limits on the areas of taxation and limits on the degree of indebtedness that may be incurred.
-The size of the development programmes to be undertaken by the municipal body is, therefore, determined by the fiscal resources which it can mobilise both internally and externally for the purpose within these constraints.
+already stated the municipalities 5.02 As operate with limited fiscal resources, which are specifically allotted to them by the Acts passed by the State legislatures.
+There are limits on the tax rates that may be imposed, limits on the areas of taxation and limits on the degree of indebtedness that may be inof the development programmes to be curred.
+The size undertaken by the municipal body is, therefore, determined by the fiscal resources which it can mobilise both internally and externally for the purpose within these constraints.
 As capital improvement programmes usually involve much larger financial outlays than revenue or maintenance expenditures, the task of matching the resources and the outlays becomes really an onerous one.
-It has been found that a capital budget facilitates pragmatic financial planning of development works.
+It has been found that a capital budget facilitates. pragmatic financial planning of development works.